 - Defined benefit plan limits remain at $230,000

-- The contribution limits for SIMPLE plan remains at $13,500
+- The contribution limits for SIMPLE plans remain at $13,500

-A: The Health Savings Accounts contribution limits have risen slightly:
+A: Health Savings Accounts contribution limits have risen slightly:

 Q: Did any states change their minimum wage?

-A: Yes, over 20 states have a change in minimum wage for 2021.
-Most changes have an effective date of January 1, 2021, but some don’t kick in till the second half of the year.
-To help business track these and future rises, Paycor provides a comparison chart with complete 2021 state minimum wage rates.
+A: Yes, 24 states have a change in minimum wage for 2022.
+Most changes have an effective date of January 1, 2022, but some don’t kick in till the second half of the year.
+To help business track these and future rises, Paycor provides a comparison chart with complete 2022 state minimum wage rates.
 Remember, businesses must always select the highest of the federal state and local minimum wage applying in your jurisdiction.

 Q: What trends are you seeing in state withholding?

-A: There are several states with new paid family leave legislation to be aware of:
+A: Several states have new paid family leave legislation for 2022:

-Q: Are there new local withholding taxes in 2021?
+Q: Are there any new local withholding taxes in 2022?

 Have More Questions?